 This objective is to be accomplished by:

-- Teaching substantive areas of law and skills applicable to the vocational requirements of a paralegal, including both theoretical concepts and practical application and providing training in both litigation and transactional areas of law;
+- Teaching substantive areas of law and skills applicable to the vocational requirements of a paralegal, including both theoretical concepts and practical application, and providing training in both litigation and transactional areas of law;

 - Maintaining a high academic standard for paralegals by providing thorough and effective instruction;

-- Determining the roles and functions of paralegals in the community, emphasizing ethical conduct and the effective delivery of legal services within the community;
+- Determining the roles and functions of paralegals in the community, emphasizing ethical conduct and the effective delivery of legal services within the community; and

 - Evaluating the needs of employers for properly trained paralegals by maintaining contact with the legal community and determining their training needs.